oal/barch/README.md

    ]
 }
 ```

+Then when you run `python barch.py` on your server, it will read the `config.json` file that was created the first time `barch.py` was run, and connect to the library on your Seafile server.
+It'll download `config.json` from the library, and from the information you've added to that file, know what it should back up.
+Backups will be added to `library_root/git/repo.tar.gz`, and similar for the other backup procedures.

+To sum things up: There are two `config.json` files.
+One is created on the server (contains login information to Seafile), and you create one in your library (containing database logins etc).

+Feel free to add more backup procedures, or improve upon the existing ones.

 I use this on two servers, and it works well.
 Just set it up to run with a cronjob every night (or more often if you want).
 Also, I put this on Github in a hurry, so let me know if you find any bugs or other issues.